 The marketing team needs to see the sales efforts in regards to certain strategies, tools and promotions.
 Are their efforts helping them?
 How could they help them be more aligned?

 The human resources department needs to understand the individual performance of the salespeople in the company.
-Are the certain sales managers that need more assistance with their sales teams?
-Are their conflicts going on that need immediate attention?
+Are there certain sales managers that need more assistance with their sales teams?
+Are there conflicts going on that need immediate attention?
 How can they better align with the sales executive team to provide the right documentation to coach in or out salespeople that are underperforming?

 How sales enablement works